Deportations of 1941 and 1949 II World War II

 IMG_20210508_124924.jpg

-6/14/1941 more than 15,400 Latvian citizens were deported from Latvia.
-Some of the deportees were immediately arrested and taken to prisons.
+On 14.06.1941. more than 15,400 Latvian citizens were deported from Latvia.
+Some of the deportees were immediately arrested and taken to prison.
 The rest were settled in Siberia and Kazakhstan.
-This was the first mass deportation from Latvia.
+It was the first mass deportation from Latvia.

-In the autumn of 1939, immediately after the occupation of Latvia, the overthrow of its statehood began, the establishment and strengthening of the Soviet regime, as well as extensive repression against the so-called "enemies of the people" and "foreign elements".
-Following the example of the USSR, repressive institutions were established in Latvia in a short time, and USSR legislation came into force, incl. also the Criminal Code of the USSR, which opened opportunities for repressive institutions to punish Latvian citizens for their activities before the occupation of Latvia.
+In the autumn of 1939, immediately after the occupation of Latvia, the destruction of its statehood began, the establishment and strengthening of the Soviet regime, as well as widespread repressions against the so-called “enemies of the people” and “completely foreign elements”.
+Following the example of the USSR, repressive institutions were quickly established in Latvia, and legislative acts of the USSR came into force, including the Criminal Code of the CPSU, which opened up opportunities for repressive institutions to punish Latvian citizens for their actions before the occupation of Latvia.

-Along with the arrests of certain "anti-Soviet elements", which were immediately investigated and prosecuted, in Latvia, as in other areas of interest in the so-called Molotov-Ribbetrop Pact, preparations were launched for the widespread deportation to Siberia.
-The purpose of the planned deportation was to arrest and then in many cases take revenge on Latvian statesmen, army officers, court and police officers, members of political parties, prominent scientists, writers, teachers, and members of other professions and deport their families.
+Along with the arrests of individual “anti-Soviet elements”, against whom an investigation was immediately initiated and a criminal case was initiated, preparations were begun in Latvia, as in other spheres of interest of the so-called Molotov-Ribbentrop Pact, for a large-scale deportation of the population to Siberia.
+The aim of the planned deportation was to arrest and then, in many cases, physically deal with Latvian statesmen, army officers, judicial and police officers, members of political parties, prominent scientists, writers, teachers, representatives of other professions, and to deport their families.

-The Special Discussion of the USSR ICTY sentenced prisoners to death or imprisonment in camps for 3 to 10 years.
-More than 690 Latvians were executed.
-Some of those arrested, who had been sentenced to the highest sentence, died before they were executed.
-More than 3,400 citizens of the Republic of Latvia arrested on June 14, 1941 died in prisons.
-At the end of the 1940s, some prisoners were transferred from general correctional camps to the special camps of the USSR Ministry of the Interior, where the prison regime was even stricter.
+The Special Session of the USSR Internal Affairs Committee sentenced prisoners to death or imprisonment in correctional labor camps for a term of 3 to 10 years.
+The death penalty was executed on more than 690 Latvian residents.
+Some of the arrested, who had been sentenced to the highest penalty, died before the execution of the death sentence.
+More than 3,400 citizens of the Republic of Latvia arrested on June 14, 1941, died in prison.
+In the late 1940s, some prisoners were transferred from general-type correctional labor camps to special camps of the USSR Ministry of Internal Affairs, where the prison regime was even stricter.

-Among those arrested, many were rural residents, who were repressed mainly as members of the Latvian security organization.
-On June 14, 1941, deported women, children and the elderly were deported to a lifelong camp in Krasnoyarsk Oblast, Novosibirsk Oblast and northern Kazakhstan, where they had to work in forestry companies, collective farms, and Soviet farms under the special command of the USSR Ministry of the Interior.
-More than 1,900 deported Latvian citizens died in the camps.
+Among those arrested were many rural residents, who were repressed mainly as members of the Latvian Guards Organization.
+On June 14, 1941, the deported women, children and elderly people were sent to a life-long settlement in the Krasnoyarsk region, the Novosibirsk region and the northern regions of Kazakhstan, where they had to work mainly in forestry enterprises, collective farms and Soviet farms under the supervision of special commandants of the USSR Ministry of Internal Affairs.
+More than 1,900 deported Latvian citizens died in the settlement places.

-On June 14, 1941, the deportees were able to return to their homeland in the mid-1950s, and many only in the 1960s and early 1970s.
-In accordance with the UN Convention on Genocide of 9 December 1948 and the penalty for its deportation on 14 June 1941, it can reasonably be considered genocide against the Latvian people.
+Those deported on June 14, 1941 were able to return to their homeland in the mid-1950s, but many only in the 1960s and early 1970s.
+According to the Convention on Genocide and its Punishment, adopted by the UN on December 9, 1948, the deportation of June 14, 1941 can rightly be considered genocide against the Latvian people.

 =====

-3/25/1949 The deportation campaign "Krasta banga" (Прибой) started in Latvia, Lithuania and Estonia, during which 42,125 Latvians were deported to Siberia for life.
+25.03.1949.
+The deportation campaign “Coastal Wave” (Прибой) began in Latvia, Lithuania and Estonia, during which 42,125 Latvian residents were deported to a life settlement in Siberia

-After the Second World War, the leadership of the Union of Soviet Socialist Republics (USSR) in 1939-1940.
-In the occupied and annexed territories in 1940, efforts were made to complete the 1940s and 1941s.
-The Sovietization of the region, which began in 2006, involved the amalgamation of individual farms into collective farms (Russian colossus, abbreviated to Russian colony) and the elimination of armed resistance.
-In order to achieve these goals, the 1948-1952 Deportations from these areas took place in.
-One of the shares was "Krasta banga" on September 25-30, 1949.
-In Estonia, Latvia and Lithuania.
-It was one of the largest post-war deportations in the USSR, as well as the largest deportation campaign in the Baltics (a total of 95,000 people were deported).
+After World War II, the leadership of the Union of Soviet Socialist Republics (USSR) in the territories occupied and annexed in 1939–1940 tried to complete the Sovietization of the region that had begun in 1940–1941, which included the unification of individual peasant farms into collective farms (Russian колхоз, abbreviated from коллективное хозяйство) and the liquidation of armed resistance.
+To achieve these goals, deportations from these territories took place in 1948–1952.
+One of the actions was the “Coastal Wave” on 25–30.03.1949. in Estonia, Latvia and Lithuania.
+It was one of the largest post-war deportations in the USSR, as well as the largest deportation action in the Baltics (a total of 95,000 people were deported).

-The data published by the State Archives of Latvia provide the most complete picture possible today of the victims of the deportation in 1949 in Latvia.
-March 25-30, 1949 deported 42,125 people from Latvia (2.2% of the Latvian population), i.e. sk.
-16,869 men and 25,256 women.
+The data published by the Latvian State Archives provide the most complete picture possible today of the victims of the 1949 deportation in Latvia.
+On 25–30.03.1949.
+42,125 people (2.2% of the population of Latvia) were deported from Latvia, including 16,869 men and 25,256 women.
 Among them were 10,987 children under the age of 16.
-Adding the number of children born on the way to Siberia, people deported or joining families after 30.03, the total number of deportation victims is 44,271.
-Most of them belonged to the “kulak” category - 67.7%.
+Including children born on the way to Siberia, people who were deported or joined their families after 30.03., the total number of victims of deportation is 44,271 people.
+Most of them fell into the “kulak” category – 67.7%.
 94.5% of the deportees were Latvians, the next largest groups were Russians, Poles and Belarusians.

-The deportation campaign started on March 25. after midnight.
-Each family was allowed to take 1,500 kg of luggage.
-It took one hour to collect.
-However, sometimes the task forces arbitrarily shortened the time to 15 minutes or less.
-There have been cases of soldiers, destroyers or activists engaging in maraudierism, robbery at the time of removal, or farms of already deported families.
+The deportation operation began on 25.03. after midnight.
+Each family was allowed to take 1500 kg of luggage with them.
+One hour was allotted for its collection.
+However, sometimes the operational groups arbitrarily shortened the time to 15 minutes or less.
+There were cases when soldiers, destroyers or activists engaged in marauding, stealing during the removal or the farms of already deported families.

-The population of Latvia was deported to the Amur, Omsk and Tomsk regions.
-Upon arrival at the settlement site, a questionnaire was completed for each deportee who had reached the age of 16.
-They all had to sign that they had been deported for life under a decree of 26 November 1948.
-Escaping from the camp was punishable by 20 years in the cemetery.
-Special detainees were not allowed to move outside the administrative district without permission.
-Most of the deportees were employed in agriculture, mostly in collective farms.
+Latvian residents were deported to the Amur, Omsk and Tomsk regions.
+Upon arrival at the place of settlement, a questionnaire was filled out for each deportee who had reached the age of 16.
+They all had to sign that, according to the decree of November 26, 1948, they had been deported for life.
+Escape from the place of settlement was punishable by 20 years of hard labor.
+Those who were specially deported were not allowed to move outside the borders of the administrative district without permission.
+The majority of deportees were employed in agriculture, mainly on collective farms.

-Among the deportees were many people who were included in the lists due to negligence or error and whose deportation was illegal even under the rules of the time.
-However, complaints from the VDM and the MoI were generally ignored.
+Among those deported were many people who had been included on the lists due to carelessness or error, and whose deportation was illegal even by the regulations of the time.
+However, the complaints were usually ignored by the VDM and the Ministry of Internal Affairs.

-In 1954, the liberalization of the situation of special detainees began, and the release of “erroneously” deportees and some other categories began to be exempted.
-Decisions were made for each family separately, they were prepared by the Ministry of the Interior of the Latvian SSR, which made a decision on release.
-The materials were then sent to the LSSR Council of Ministers (MP).
-5/19/1958 A decree of the Presidium of the Supreme Soviet of the USSR (APP) was adopted, exempting all "kulaks" from the special camp.
-The release did not mean the right to return to Latvia; the MP of the LSSR still gave permission to each family separately.
+In 1954, the liberalization of the status of those in special settlements began, and those who had been “erroneously” deported and some other categories began to be released from deportation.
+Decisions were made for each family separately, they were prepared by the Ministry of Internal Affairs of the Latvian SSR, which made the decision on the release.
+The materials were then sent to the Council of Ministers of the Latvian SSR (MP).
+On 19.05.1958. a decree of the Presidium of the Supreme Soviet of the USSR (APP) was adopted, by which all “kulaks” were released from special settlements.
+The release did not mean the right to return to Latvia, permission for this was still given by the MP of the Latvian SSR to each family separately.

 Deportacija_Latvija_1941_2.jpg